Black Friday Sale!

 7. Create and sell your own merch

 Merchandise is an important revenue stream for many people who broadcast live video content.
-Streaming platforms have recognized this and give users plenty of advice, offering them some truly useful tools to help boost merch sales.
+Streaming platforms have recognized this and give users plenty of advice, offering some truly useful tools to help boost merch sales.

 Even with these tools, however, you’ll still have plenty to figure out on your own if you decide to sell merch.
 What kind of products do you want to sell?
-T-shirts, mugs, and plush toys are all good choices.
+T-shirts, mugs and plush toys are all good choices.
 You can also sell digital products, such as music or e-books.

 • Building your own online store.
 Handle production, store inventory, and shipping all on your own.

-• Overseeing the design but letting one of the platform-approved merch companies produce, store, and ship the merch for a cut of the profits.
+• Overseeing the design but letting one of the platform-approved merch companies produce, store and ship the merch for a cut of the profits.

-• Partnering with stores that let you take advantage of special opportunities on select platforms, such as the YouTube Merch shelf.
+• Partnering with stores that let you take advantage of special opportunities on select platforms, such as the YouTube merch shelf.

 Each of these solutions offers different profit margins and requires different levels of involvement.
 Whatever you choose, you can easily tie your merchandise business to your live streaming by adding your product links as QR codes on your broadcast.
 You can even display an image of the product and the price alongside the QR code.